Cell-Free Massive MIMO Detection: A Distributed Expectation Propagation Approach: Distributed iterative Channel Estimation and Data Detection

 In Section \ref{SEC:EP}, we developed a distributed EP detector assuming perfect CSI.
 However, the channel matrix is typically estimated at the receiver with uplink training, and thus channel estimation errors should be considered in the detection stage.
-In cell-free massive MIMO systems, each AP only needs to estimate the local channel for the served users.
-In this section, we will propose a distributed JCD receiver for cell-free massive MIMO.
+In this section, we will propose a distributed ICD receiver for cell-free massive MIMO to handle imperfect CSI.